mikebharris/CLAMS/README.md

 _CLAMS => "BAMS in the Cloud"_

-A personal learning project using a connection to a legacy event management system as a way of illustrating serverless architectures using Go, Python, Fabric and Terraform.
+A personal learning project using a connection to a legacy event management system as a way of illustrating serverless architectures using Go, Python, Fabric, Svelte and Terraform.
 CLAMS so far employs the following AWS services:

 * API Gateway
 * DynamoDB
 * Lambda
 * S3
 * SQS
+* CloudFront
+* Route53

 ## Architecture